Robust and Efficient MuJoCo-based Model Predictive Control via Web of Affine Spaces Derivatives: Evaluation

 \subsubsection{Comparisons}

 We compare two planners in Experiment 1: (1) iLQG using an FD backend; and (2) iLQG using a WASP backend.
 In preliminary experiments, we found that iLQG outperformed gradient descent on all of our tasks, so we only present these results here for simplicity.
-For full tables including gradient descent, please see our paper website \textit{[link removed for blind review]}.